DefinitelyTyped/DefinitelyTyped/README.md

 This may belong in [TypeScript-DOM-lib-generator](https://github.com/Microsoft/TypeScript-DOM-lib-generator#readme).
 See the guidelines there.
 If the standard is still a draft, it belongs here.
-Use a name beginning with `dom-` and include a link to the standard as the "Project" link in the header.
+Use a name beginning with `dom-` and include a link to the standard as the "Project" link in `package.json`.
 When it graduates draft mode, we may remove it from Definitely Typed and deprecate the associated `@types` package.

 #### How do Definitely Typed package versions relate to versions of the corresponding library?